ucsb-cs130a/PA2/README.md

 This project will be graded using Gradescope's autograder.
 More instuctions on that will come in the next few days.

 ## Tasks
-You will write code which maintains infomration about a weighted, undirected, graph where each node has an integer id and a skill vector.
+You will write code which maintains infomration about a weighted, undirected, graph where each node has an integer id and a skill
+.

 You must implement the following methods: